A Missouri farm with a barn and animals, subject to state farm animal regulations.

 Losing an animal is tough, and figuring out what to do next can be stressful.
 In Missouri, there are specific rules for disposing of dead animals to protect public health and the environment.
 Following these guidelines isn’t just about being a good neighbor; it’s about staying on the right side of the law and avoiding unnecessary fines or liability issues.
 Let’s walk through what you can and can’t do.

-Disposal Methods to Avoid
+Illegal Disposal Methods You Must Avoid

 When it comes to animal disposal, Missouri law is very clear about what isn’t allowed.
 You are explicitly prohibited from disposing of a dead animal by burning or cooking it.
 The regulations also forbid any other method besides burial or using a licensed facility.
 These rules are in place for good reason—to prevent the spread of disease and protect our water and soil from contamination.
 Understanding these restrictions is the first step in handling the situation correctly and avoiding potential legal consequences related to farmers’ liability for their animals.
 Ignoring these regulations can lead to significant penalties, so it’s best to stick to the approved methods.